 - The popular “Vallamkali” or Snake Boat Race is organised.
 The race in Alappuzha, Kerala, has hundreds of enormous, decorated boats with at least seven drums.
 This huge Onam exhibit attracts visitors from all around the country and the world.

 - On the ninth day of Onam, the people present vegetables and coconut oil as gifts to the family’s eldest member, known as “Karanavar,” (Onakazhcha).
 This ritual mainly takes place in Kerala’s Nair sects are the main practitioners of this technique.

 - During the Onam holiday, various cultural activities and festivals are organised in temples and religious places, particularly on the tenth day.
 Elephants are decked out with ornaments, and great processions are held.

 What secrets are hidden in your Kundali?
 Uncover it by Free Janampatri Report

 Festivals in India are about celebrating happiness.
 During the year, various festivals are celebrated with varying rituals and methods.
 The festival of Onam is largely about the love of a people towards their hero and reaffirming their commitment to the moral example set up by their hero King Mahabali.

 Happy Onam Wishes To One And All!

 Are too many issues overwhelming you?
-Talk to astrologers for guidance.
-First consultation is FREE!
+Talk to an Astrologer Now, First Consultation with 100% Cashback!